Dimelsondroid/Fundamental/README.md

 All script auto-resets are turned on, be aware before committing script to console, look for 'do...Reset' variables to change initial state - true\false.\
 Save mass should not be needed pre-Vacuum.

 Any ideas on how to improve it are warmly welcomed.
+Feel free to use my code for your own needs.